 While there are a number of way to create tags in vSphere, we are going to start by right clicking the virtual machine we would like to tag, select Tags & Custom Attributes, then click Assign Tag.

 When we are starting out we will not see much, so we are going to click the New tag button which is circled.

 Today we want to create tags based on applications.
 An application we work with is called Critical App, so we are going to name the tag Critical App.
 Then we will need to create a category, so we are going to select New Category from the drop down Category menu.

 We will now be able to enter the information for our new category, which we are calling Applications since we are going to create unique tags for all of our applications.

 As you can see, you can tag more than just virtual machines in your environment.
 You can associate a category with the following object types, or simply select All Objects.

 - Library Item

 - Virtual Machine

-Now, we have created a vSphere Tag for our application called Critical App, and created the new category of Applications.
+Now, we have created a VMware Tag for our application called Critical App, and created the new category of Applications.
 The only thing left to do is click OK to assign the VMware Tag and the category to our virtual machine.

-After we have created a vSphere tag and category, and they have been assigned to a virtual machine, we will see the tag and category on the summary screen of the virtual machine.
+After we have created a VMware tag and category, and they have been assigned to a virtual machine, we will see the tag and category on the summary screen of the virtual machine.
 This makes it easy to tell us exactly what a virtual machine or other vSphere object does at a glance if we implement tags and categories that make sense of our environment.